sam238/cs61a-spring-2021-2/README.md

 ## Usage

-- Open the `lab` folder and find the lab you want.
-- Open the `homework` folder and find the homework you want.
-- Open the `project` folder and find the project you want.
+Click the following link to find lab or homework or project.

 ## Project going